Rating: Needs Parent Supervision

 • Peril.
 Deception, murder, and the like.

 • Talk of Murder.
-Caspian’s treacherous uncle wishes to murder him; Caspian’s caretakers consider murdering him too!
+Caspian’s treacherous uncle wishes to murder him; Caspian’s caretakers consider murdering the young boy, too!

-• Gender war/disrespect to boys and girls.
+• Gender disrespect between boys and girls.
 Edmund makes a comment about how girls don’t carry maps in their heads.
 Lucy responds that it’s because their heads are full of other things.

 • Use of the term “fat” to describe a person.